Generations Devoted to Mary

 Generational devotion, such as that shared by family members devoted to Mary, acts like a chain that links together a community throughout time.
 It gives families a sense of who they are and how to approach life.

-Assunta Cerrato Romero (pictured with her son and parents) was a girl of just 6 or 7 when she donned a ceremonial white gown and led her schoolmates in a procession through the streets of their Philadelphia neighborhood.
+Assunta Cerrato Romero (pictured with her son and parents) comes from generations of her family, who are devoted to Mary.
+She was a young child when she first donned a ceremonial white gown and led her schoolmates in a procession through the streets of their Philadelphia neighborhood.
 The vibrant flowers of early spring lined their route as they processed praying the Holy Rosary.

-Assunta had been chosen as the May Queen for The Miraculous Medal Shrine’s annual May Procession.
-Today, that celebration of the Blessed Mother is among her earliest childhood memories of the Shrine.
+Assunta had been chosen as the May Queen for The Basilica Shrine of Our Lady of the Miraculous Medal’s annual May Procession.
+One of her earliest childhood memories includes a celebration of the Blessed Mother at The Basilica Shrine.
 But, it is only one among many.

 For Assunta, the Shrine has always been a second home.
 It is where her grandparents brought her parents, where her parents brought her, and where she brings her own school-age son to experience first-hand the beauty, grace, and solemnity of Our Lady of the Miraculous Medal.